xylo/highcharts-vaadin7/README.md

-# Highcharts Add-on for Vaadin 7
+# Highcharts Add-on for Vaadin 7+

-This project wraps the JavaScript library [highcharts](http://www.highcharts.com/) for use with Vaadin 7.
+This project wraps the JavaScript library [highcharts](http://www.highcharts.com/) for use with Vaadin 7 and 8.

 ## Online demo